Flood Alerts along the Fraser River

 Fraser River flood plain risk areas

-In the event of a flood, areas at risk in Surrey are outlined on the Fraser River flood plain map.
+Areas at risk of flooding are outlined on the Fraser River flood plain map.

 Fraser River flood risk levels